 There are some types of foods that you can always eat without worrying.

-Fruit: Low-sugar fruits such as tomatoes and avocadoes are ideal (yes, they are fruits!).
+Fruit: Low-sugar fruits such as tomatoes and avocados are ideal.
 Avoid high sugar fruits, such as those listed in the risky sections, and go for raspberries and blackberries, if you can.

-Meat: Protein in the form of chicken, fish, beef or shellfish won’t contain any yeast but will help keep your body strong and keep you feeling full, too.
+Meat: Protein in the form of chicken, fish, beef or shellfish won’t contain any yeast and will help keep your body strong as well as helping keep you feeling full between meals so you are less likely to reach for sugary snacks, too.